jevesoniensen/ActionProcessorEngine/README.md

 - The java batch implementation requests the same action-set of the Web, but producing and consuming java objects.

 - Run this applications will be easyer with you have eclipse, maven 3,java 7 and tomcat 8.
-Having this tools, just import ActionProcessorEngine project to your eclipse, run maven install and deploy it on tomcat.
+Having this tools, just import ActionProcessorEngine project to your eclipse, run maven install and deploy it in tomcat.